0xsend/send-info-docs/docs/send-token/what-is-send-token.md

 # What is Send Token

-SEND is an ERC-20 token that powers the Send ecosystem.
+$SEND is an ERC-20 token that powers the Send ecosystem.

 ## Token Details